apache/drill/metastore/metastore-api/README.md

 Metastore component implementation may or may not support transactions.
 If transactions are supported, all operations in one `Modify` instance will be executed fully or not executed at all.
 If Metastore implementation does not support transactions, all operations will be executed consequently.
+Note: operations will be executed in the same order as they were added.

 ```
     metastore.tables().modify()